Artist

 How much does ABBA make in a year?

-ABBA is modeled at $4.4M-$14M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+ABBA is estimated at $4.4M-$14M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does ABBA still make money?